 ABOUT ROJENE BAILEY

-Rojene Bailey is best known as host of BluesTime in the City on KISS 104.1 and WCLK-FM Radio in Atlanta Georgia.
-He’s also known for his many years as a multi-emmy award winning television producer/director.
-He is currently retired from television, and is the volunteer Executive Director of The Educational Foundational and Museum of Beulah Rucker Inc.
+Rojene Bailey is best known as host of BluesTime in the City, a nationally syndicated radio show playing the best in Blues and Southern Soul.
+It’s heard in 30 markets and as far away as Paris and Belize.
+He’s also known for his many years as a Multi-Emmy award winning television producer/director.
+He is currently retired from television as of 2002.

-Recently married, calm and laid back, Rojene spends much of his time volunteering in the community.
-He also spends much of his time playing golf, where he has determined he will never master, but certainly enjoy.
+Recently Married to Glenada Dixon-Bailey, very calm and laid back, Rojene spends much of his time researching materials for his weekly Blues Show, volunteering in the community, traveling and playing golf.
+He has determined that golf, he will never master, but can only enjoy.